-●9 ® Prerequisites: Successful completion of Regents Living Environment in 8th grade with a recommended 80 or better on the Regents Exam or teacher and department recommendation.
+Prerequisites: Successful completion of Regents Living Environment in 8th grade with a recommended 80 or better on the Regents Exam or teacher and HS Science Department Approval.

 This course is designed for incoming freshmen who completed the accelerated Living Environment course in 8th grade.
 In addition to the Regents course description (7220), students will explore various related topics such as engineering designs, climate change, astronomy, natural disasters, and current events.